charlesll/Spectra.jl/docs/MLregressor.rst

 	y_test: Array{Float64}, the target that you want to use as a testing dataset.
 Those targets should not be present in the y (training) dataset;

-	rand_state: Float64, the random seed that is used for reproductibility of the results;
+	scaler: String, the type of scaling performed.
+Choose between MinMaxScaler or StandardScaler, see http://scikit-learn.org/stable/modules/preprocessing.html for details.
+Default = "MinMaxScaler";

-	validation_size: Float64, the splitting size of the validation part of the data.
-Not used for now, as the splitting is done by folding the x/y datasets;
+	rand_state: Float64, the random seed that is used for reproductibility of the results.
+Default = 42;

 	param_grid_kr: Dictionary, containg the values of the hyperparameters that should be checked by gridsearch for the Kernel Ridge regression algorithm;

 	param_grid_svm: Dictionary, containg the values of the hyperparameters that should be checked by gridsearch for the Support Vector regression algorithm.